 Every single slanted street in the once-entity; Kane Street, Dunn Street, Cook Street, Water Street is long gone.

 In Juliette Augusta Magill Kinzie's (John H Kinzie's wife) 1856 memoirs “Wau-Bun, the Early Day in the Northwest," she recalls that her husband subdivided his land north of Chicago in early February of 1833 to make it more appealing for sale to the booming town of Chicago.
-The plat was corrected (changes unknown) in June 17, 1835 by surveyor J. Wooley then approved on August 26, 1835 by the Chicago Legislature.
+The plat was corrected (changes unknown) on June 17, 1835, by surveyor J. Wooley then approved on August 26, 1835, by the Chicago Legislature.
 This would be the Town of Wabonsia’s birth.

 Wolf Tavern, Chicago’s first tavern, was owned by James Kinzie (the second son born to John Kinzie and his first wife Margaret Mckenzie Kinzie) and the namesake of Wolf Point, seemed to be just south of Wabonsia.
 A few old sketches of the tavern do show a wooden bridge to the north.

-NOTE: "Wabansia Avenue" is named for Chief Waubonsie, who was an early 1800's Pottawattamie leader.
-He was very active in relationships between the Pottawattamie and Fort Dearborn.
+NOTE: "Wabansia Avenue" is named for Chief Waubonsie, who was an early 1800s Potawatomi leader and his brother Black Partridge or Black Pheasant who was also Potawatomi chieftain.
+He was very active in relationships between the Potawatomi and Fort Dearborn.
 Chief Waubonsie, whose name means "early dawn," was known for his peacemaking efforts.Compiled by Neil Gale, Ph.D.